red-gate/web-kata/web-api-1/Readme.md

 You can write code in Visual Studio by opening the `.csproj`.
 When saving files you will be prompted to create a `.sln` and a launch settings file.
 You only want the `.sln` file.

+You can now run by debugging in VS, or from the command line.

 Delete auto generated `ValuesController` and add new class `EventsController` with contents:

 ``` C#